ThinkRedstone/Campaign/adventure/chapter_3.rst

 Her party is compromised of herself, and two others:

-* Dwarf Magic Items Specialist - Gyrd Shieldshout
+* Dwarf Magic Items Specialist - Gyrd Shieldshout.
+Gyrd is primarly not a combatant- his job was extracting the sword with as little fanfare as possible, he's the magical engineer.
 * Charming Goblin Bard - Bonk the Bard

 The :ref:`priesthood <Acorghas priesthood>` are planning a celebration- two options: